koddas/jaxws-soap-example-server/readme.md

 in your terminal.
 Your generated class files can be found in the target/classes folder.

-If you'd prefer to build a self-contained jar file, please use Maven:
+If you'd prefer to build a self-contained jar file, type

 	mvn clean compile build